 OCIE recognizes the importance of employees as the front-line of defense against cyber threats and attacks and highlights the importance of consistent and frequent training of Firm staff to ensure that they maintain threat awareness and understand and acknowledge the policies and procedures for an incident response when they are confronted with a cyberattack.

 Vulnerability scanning and patch management are crucial tools and the risk alert highlights that Firms need to ensure that vulnerabilities can be addressed in a timely manner and that all systems, software, and hardware are kept up-to-date with the latest patches and updates.

-The risk alert also highlights the need to review user access and ensue that a Firm’s cybersecurity policies and procedures define levels of access on the basis of roles and functions, as well as sensitivity of information, and that controls are in place to ensure that inadvertent access is not granted to an unauthorized user, including the regular review of access rights, password management, multi-factor authentication, and procedures for immediate revocation of user credentials in case of a violation or termination.
+The risk alert also highlights the need to review user access and ensure that a Firm’s cybersecurity policies and procedures define levels of access on the basis of roles and functions, as well as the sensitivity of the information, and that controls are in place to ensure that inadvertent access is not granted to an unauthorized user, including the regular review of access rights, password management, multi-factor authentication, and procedures for immediate revocation of user credentials in case of a violation or termination.

 Lastly, OCIE recommends that firms evaluate their controls for traffic coming in and out of their networks including the use of firewalls, intrusion detection systems, and proxy servers.

 To read OCIE’s Cybersecurity Ransomware Risk Alert, click here.

 What Should I Consider for My Firm’s Cybersecurity?